AliChoukatli/CyberShield-Enterprise/Implementation Phases/Phase_2.md

 - Remote support techniques demonstrated
 - Basic network troubleshooting validated

+  💡 Bonus Tip: How to Delete an Organizational Unit (OU) By default, Organizational Units (OUs) are protected from accidental deletion.
+If you want to delete an OU, follow these steps:

+🔧 Steps:
+Open Active Directory Users and Computers (ADUC)

+Go to View > check Advanced Features

+Navigate to the OU you want to delete

+Right-click on the OU > Properties

+Go to the Object tab

+Uncheck Protect object from accidental deletion

+Click OK, then right-click the OU again and choose Delete

+✅ You must enable Advanced Features to see the Object tab and modify deletion protection.

 Ready for **Phase 3: Helpdesk & Network Troubleshooting**?
 Let’s go! 🚀